langtech-bsc/EADOP_RAG/README.md

 └── rest results.py
 ```
 - `parameters.json`: primary file for conducting evaluation experiments to identify the best parameters.
-- `parameters.*.json`: Configuration files containing hyperparameters for different models (like LLaMA, Mistral, Salamandra) used in the RAG system.
+- `parameters.*.json`: Configuration files containing hyperparameters for different models used in the RAG system.
 - `criterias.py`: Defines evaluation criteria to assess the system's performance.
 - `evaluation_prompt.py`: Handles the prompts used during the evaluation process to generate responses.
 - `evaluator.py`: Script that runs the evaluation, comparing generated outputs to expected results.